Angela Buxton, Registered Member MBACP(Accred); UKCP reg.

 020 8746 3905

-My name is Angela, I am an existential psychotherapist working in private practice.
-From my twelve years of experience as a psychotherapist, I have learnt that psychotherapy can transform people's lives.
+From my work as a counsellor and psychotherapist, I have learnt that talking therapies can transform people's lives.
 Why suffer in silence if, through talking to a trained professional such as myself, your problems can be alleviated?

 What is Existential Psychotherapy?

-As an existential psychotherapist, I work to empower each client to take control of their own lives through increasing awareness of self and interactions with others.
-The client retains the power to choose the degree to which he or she will use enhanced insight to make any changes to his or her life.
+As an existential psychotherapist, I will work with you to empower you to take charge of your own life through increasing awareness of yourself and the way you relate to others.
+You, as my client, may then choose the degree to which you use enhanced insight to make any changes in the way you are living.

-I can offer sessions Monday through to Saturday.
-Monday to Friday I can offer appointments from 7am to 9pm to help those that work, and then I also offer sessions from 7.30 am to 6pm on Saturdays.
-So I can offer a great flexibility of appointment times so you can fit psychotherapy into your current schedule.
+I can offer sessions Tuesday through to Saturday between the hours of 7am and 9pm.
+I offer a great flexibility of appointment times so you can fit psychotherapy into your current schedule.

 I work with individuals and also with couples or combinations of family members.